owncloud-docker/compose-playground/examples/README.md

 ## ocis-idp
 configure ocis with an external oidc-idp

-## oc10-with-ocis-infra
-ownCloud 10 with OIDC behind ocis-reverse-proxy and ocis-glauth as user-backend.

 ## hetzner-deploy
 deploy a machine (or an entire ocis-eos setup) to hetzner cloud